 After a fire event, does the gypsum board need to be replaced in rooms where fire occurred?
 What about rooms without fire exposure?

-This is a very complex question.
-First, let’s look at just the fire/heat exposure aspect of a fire.
+This is a very complex question that involves exposures to fire, heat, water, and smoke.
+First, let’s look at just the fire and heat exposure resulting from a fire.
 For fire rated assemblies, the GA-600, Fire Resistance and Sound Control Design Manual states, “It is the intent that classifications shall register performance during the period of exposure and shall not be construed as having determined suitability for use after fire exposure.”
 Therefore, any assembly directly exposed to the fire should be rebuilt.
 For rated-assemblies not exposed directly to the fire, it is always best to have a certified/licensed fire protection engineer or inspector assess them and determine if they are still capable of performing as designed in a future fire.
 For non-fire rated assemblies exposed directly to the fire, replacement is also suggested as the exposed gypsum board would have experienced adequate heat to begin calcination.
 The board may be brittle, the paper face burned off, etc. Again, for gypsum board in non-exposed rooms, a judgment call by a specialist should determine the extent, if any, of replacement.
 However, fires also result in exposure to smoke and water.
 Water is the easiest to assess.
 First, it is critical to determine if the studs and other materials in the wall cavity are dry and undamaged.
 It is likely that at least some gypsum board will be removed to inspect the cavity and require replacement.
 If it can be verified that the contents of the wall cavity are dry and undamaged, a thorough examination of the board itself is necessary: The panels must be dry and free of mold with the paper facing completely intact.
 If in doubt, play it safe and replace the board.
 Smoke damage is very subjective.
+Visible smoke damage, such as signs of soot, must be repaired.
 Some individuals claim to smell smoke in sealed and repainted rooms years after a fire.
-Some people never catch a hint of the odor.
+Other people never catch a hint of the odor.
 Restoration services exist that are licensed and bonded, and these specialists should be consulted to determine if restoration without replacement is possible.

 Is it necessary to tape the joints in the base layers of fire-resistance rated multi-layer gypsum board systems to maintain the fire resistance rating?